Tracial states on groupoid $C^*$-algebras and essential freeness: Preliminaries

 \subsection{Groupoid $C^*$-algebras}

-Here we recall the notion of groupoid $C^*$-algebras in the \'{e}tale case.
-Given a locally compact Hausdorff and \'{e}tale groupoid $\G$, the space $C_c(\G)$ can be formed into a $*$-algebra with the following operations: for $f,g\in C_c(\G)$,
+Let us now recall different constructions of groupoid $C^*$-algebras and their basic properties.
+Given a locally compact Hausdorff and \'{e}tale groupoid $\G$, the space $C_c(\G)$ can be turned into a $*$-algebra with the following operations: given $f,g\in C_c(\G)$, we define their \emph{convolution} and \emph{involution} by